ringtailsoftware/zvterm/README.md

     }
 ```

-To build and run the demo,
+To build and run the simple demo,

     zig build helloworld

+To build and run the SDL demo terminal,

+    cd sdlzvterm
+    zig build run

 # Use